 Konstantinovo estate, Estate with literary heritage in Konstantinovo, Russia

-The estate is closely tied to poet Sergei Yesenin, who was born here in 1895.
-Visitors can walk through the rooms where he grew up and see how his surroundings shaped his writing.
+The estate is closely tied to the poet Sergei Yesenin, who spent his childhood here and drew much of his imagery from this landscape.
+Visitors can walk through the rooms where he grew up and look out at the same views over the Oka River that appear in his poetry.

 The community of curious travelers